 (d) the need to promote the development and strengthening of families and communities so that they have the capacity to achieve self-reliance and to provide for the care and wellbeing of their members.

+[Section 21 amended by No. 49 of 2010 s.
+47.]

 22. Cooperation and assistance

 (1) In performing functions under this Act, the CEO must endeavour to work in cooperation with public authorities, non-government agencies and service providers.